Early access

 Hours that feel fair

-Track in hours for part‑time.
-Everyone can see where they stand at a glance.
+Track part‑timers in hours, not days.
+Everyone can see what they’ve taken and what’s left at a glance.

 MonTueWedThuFriSatSun